waikup/WakeUp-old/README.md

 We wanted to create a new concept of alarm clock.
 So the first decision we made is to let the user decide how they wanted to be woken up, and the second decision was to build a product separated from the smartphone.

 In order to do this, we realized that we needed to allow developers create their own modules to wake up.
-We provide modules for waking up with News, weather and music and an open platform for creating new ones (explained further in point 5).
+We provide modules for waking up with News, weather and music, and an open platform for creating new ones (explained further in point 5).
 We are also open source and (if we get to build it) open hardware.
 The user can choose how they can be waken up by choosing among their installed modules and set the hour they want to wake up.

 ![](https://github.com/CampusHacks/WakeUp/blob/master/images/Screenshot_2014-04-24-17-39-03.png?raw=true)